 - Raisins – You can use any dried fruits.

 Step 4: Bake your gluten free granola for 10 minutes.
 Remove the pan from the oven and stir the granola.
+This will help your granola bake evenly through.
 Bake for an additional 10 minutes.

 Homemade vegan gluten free granola is easy to customize to your favorite flavors and add-ins.
 You can add any of the following to my cinnamon granola recipe: